How to Measure User Experience: A Comprehensive Guide to UX Metrics

 Method 3: PULSE Metrics

-For example, the number of Seven Day Active Users reflect at the sticky quotient of the site, app, or software, but it doesn’t differentiate between new and returning users and doesn’t provide any insights on the users’ level of commitment.
+For example, the number of Seven Day Active Users reflects the sticky quotient of the site, app, or software, but it doesn’t differentiate between new and returning users and doesn’t provide any insights into the users’ level of commitment.

 Method 4: HEART Framework & Goals-Signals-Metrics Process

 Developed by Kerry Roden, Hillary Hutchinson, and Xin Fu of the Google Research team, the HEART framework fulfilled the shortcomings of PULSE metrics.